EmbraceLife/fastdebug/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/_proc/00_core.md

     def print(self,
-                maxlines:int=33, # maximum num of lines per page part:int=0): # if the src is more than 33 lines, then divide the src by 33 into a few parts totallen = 157
+                maxlines:int=33, # maximum num of lines per page part:int=0): # if the src is more than 33 lines, then divide the src by 33 into a few parts "Print the source code in whole or parts with idx and comments you added with dbprint along the way."

+        totallen = 157
         lenidx = 5
         lspace = 10